-The connected world has made world a smaller place and instant connections facilitate communication on the go.
-But as a knock-on effect of this connectedness, our privacy and digital security is increasingly losing the opacity which we all have a right to expect and receive.
+The connected world has made the world a smaller place and instant connections facilitate communication on the go.
+But as a knock-on effect of this connectedness, our privacy and digital security are increasingly losing the opacity which we all have a right to expect and receive.

 VPN is a vanguard of online privacy and security in the wired and digital age that we are all a part of today.
 And that is not all; VPNs can enable you to access websites of your choice, from streaming to torrenting, giving you the freedom to surf the web unchecked by any filtering or blocking technology.

 Setting up a VPN on a router creates a protective layer of digital privacy in your entire house or an indoor space, so that any device that connects to the Wi-Fi will automatically route through the secure VPN network.

 To do this, however, you should first know how to setup a VPN on your router.

 This article will explain how to setup a VPN router, so you can connect every single device in your living space to the same VPN without any extra trouble.